SailPoint Technologies (NYSE:SAIL) Updates Q3 2021 Earnings Guidance

 SailPoint Technologies (NYSE:SAIL) updated its third quarter 2021 earnings guidance on Monday.
 The company provided earnings per share guidance of $-0.070-$-0.060 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.030.
 The company issued revenue guidance of $102 million-$104 million, compared to the consensus revenue estimate of $103.69 million.SailPoint Technologies also updated its FY 2021 guidance to $-0.080-$-0.040 EPS.

-Several analysts recently commented on the stock.
-Wedbush cut their price objective on shares of SailPoint Technologies from $80.00 to $70.00 in a research report on Tuesday, May 11th.
-DA Davidson cut their price objective on shares of SailPoint Technologies from $67.00 to $60.00 in a research report on Wednesday, May 12th.
-Jefferies Financial Group cut their price objective on shares of SailPoint Technologies from $60.00 to $55.00 and set a buy rating on the stock in a research report on Tuesday, May 18th.
+A number of research analysts have recently commented on the company.
+Zacks Investment Research upgraded SailPoint Technologies from a sell rating to a hold rating in a research note on Wednesday, August 11th.
+Morgan Stanley restated a buy rating and issued a $75.00 price objective on shares of SailPoint Technologies in a report on Friday, July 9th.
+Wolfe Research began coverage on SailPoint Technologies in a report on Friday, August 6th.
+They issued an outperform rating and a $64.00 price objective for the company.
+Jefferies Financial Group decreased their price objective on SailPoint Technologies from $60.00 to $55.00 and set a buy rating for the company in a report on Tuesday, May 18th.
 They noted that the move was a valuation call.
-Monness Crespi & Hardt cut their price objective on shares of SailPoint Technologies from $64.00 to $60.00 and set a buy rating on the stock in a research report on Tuesday, May 11th.
-Finally, TheStreet raised shares of SailPoint Technologies from a d+ rating to a c rating in a research report on Tuesday, July 20th.
-Two analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
-SailPoint Technologies presently has an average rating of Buy and an average price target of $63.08.
+Finally, Wedbush decreased their price objective on SailPoint Technologies from $80.00 to $70.00 in a report on Tuesday, May 11th.
+Two equities research analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
+SailPoint Technologies currently has a consensus rating of Buy and a consensus target price of $63.08.

-In other news, CEO Mark D. Mcclain sold 20,000 shares of the stock in a transaction on Thursday, July 15th.
-The stock was sold at an average price of $46.96, for a total transaction of $939,200.00.
-Following the completion of the sale, the chief executive officer now owns 978,044 shares in the company, valued at approximately $45,928,946.24.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CAO Eric Domagalski sold 1,613 shares of the stock in a transaction on Tuesday, August 24th.
-The shares were sold at an average price of $44.75, for a total value of $72,181.75.
+In other news, Director Michael J. Sullivan sold 8,255 shares of the firm’s stock in a transaction dated Thursday, June 24th.
+The stock was sold at an average price of $53.19, for a total value of $439,083.45.
+Following the completion of the sale, the director now directly owns 14,514 shares in the company, valued at approximately $771,999.66.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, Director William G. Bock sold 2,500 shares of the firm’s stock in a transaction dated Monday, June 14th.
+The shares were sold at an average price of $47.10, for a total transaction of $117,750.00.
+Following the completion of the transaction, the director now directly owns 85,361 shares in the company, valued at approximately $4,020,503.10.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 49,200 shares of company stock valued at $2,332,275.
-Insiders own 2.40% of the company’s stock.
+Over the last 90 days, insiders sold 49,200 shares of company stock valued at $2,332,275.
+2.40% of the stock is currently owned by company insiders.

 An institutional investor recently raised its position in SailPoint Technologies stock.
-Morgan Stanley grew its position in SailPoint Technologies Holdings, Inc. (NYSE:SAIL) by 3.9% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 604,006 shares of the company’s stock after acquiring an additional 22,520 shares during the period.
-Morgan Stanley owned 0.65% of SailPoint Technologies worth $30,846,000 at the end of the most recent reporting period.
-94.08% of the stock is owned by institutional investors.
+Morgan Stanley boosted its holdings in SailPoint Technologies Holdings, Inc. (NYSE:SAIL) by 3.9% during the 2nd quarter, according to the company in its most recent filing with the SEC.
+The institutional investor owned 604,006 shares of the company’s stock after acquiring an additional 22,520 shares during the quarter.
+Morgan Stanley owned 0.65% of SailPoint Technologies worth $30,846,000 at the end of the most recent quarter.
+94.08% of the stock is currently owned by hedge funds and other institutional investors.

 SailPoint Technologies Company Profile